- A valid ID card or passport

 Information on customs and security formalities is provided as a guide.

 Under no circumstances may Corsair be held responsible if your official documentation is not in order.

 To prepare your trip, we suggest you contact the island’s tourist office:

-Banks and post offices are open from 07:00 to 16:00 Monday to Friday, and sometimes on Saturday morning.
+Most services are open from 08:00 to 17:00 Monday to Friday, and on often on Saturday morning.

 Reunion is the ideal spot for active holidays packed with discovery.
 The island has many hiking paths, often offering magnificent panoramas.